duncachunk1/ECSE-4320/HW3/README.md

 ### FIO Testing
 1. Make sure your working directory is the partition you just created
 2. Run the following command: `sudo fio <path/to/file/filename.fio>`
+### Memory Latency Testing
+1. Use 7-Zip to extract the files and save the contents to your working directory, this does not have to be done in a seperate partition.
+2. Look at the contents of  `memoryResults` to see the command(s)